Bone marrow edema: Information & bone marrow edema specialists

 Diagnosis of bone marrow edema syndrome

-• Lack of other symptoms,
+• lack of other symptoms

-• No spontaneous improvement,
+• no spontaneous improvement

-• Normal X-ray.
+• Normal X-ray image

 Das menschliche Skelett in der Knochenszintigraphie

-Bone scintigraphy imaging © agenturfotografin | AdobeStock
+Bone imaging using bone scintigraphy © agenturfotografin | AdobeStock

 Causes of bone marrow edema syndrome